SchoolProjectsLDH/PasswordsVault/README.md

 - Generate and add accounts/passwords given requirements

 ## OBJECTIVES:
-- Use forms of encryption, obfuscation, and hashing technology
+- Use forms of encryption
 - Integration with google apps and OAuth 2.0
+- Learning maven

 ## RULES/GAME MECHANICS:
 - Login page